nuprl/MultiPL-T/Artifact Guide.md

    is close enough.
 You can get a more stable estimate with `--num-completions 200`, but it will take 10x longer.

+6. *Optional*.
+Recover some disk space.

+   - Once you're happy with the results, you can delete the `./out` directory, or rename it to something more meaningful.
+  - The model consumes 5GB of disk space, and you probably want to recover it.
+    To do so, run `huggingface-cli delete-cache`.
+You'll get a textual UI where you can press *space* to select the model to delete and *enter* to actually delete it.

 Congratulations if you made it this far!
 Evaluating fine-tuned MultiPL-T models is not very different from evaluating a base model.